colinjroberts/greeting-cards-2021/README.md

 ### Inputs

 **Recipient Data**
 A table of recipient data.
-This year's spreadsheet contained the following columns (though not all were used in this code)
+This year's spreadsheet contained the following columns (though not all were used in this code).
+The example csv uses fake data, though the GPS locations are real random locations found in those cities.

 - CardInsideName: Salutation name to use inside cards
 - MapBaseFile: name of the template map file to use without file extension